chorman0773/PokemonSMS/Specifications/SaveFile.md

     * Extra (compound): The Serialization of the Extra Table.
 Species Dependent.
 May not Exist
     * Moves (list): Specifies the moves the pokemon knows.
 May have at most 4 tags
         * (a move) (compound):
             * Move (string): The name of the move.
 Must be a valid resource location that names a move or the file is ill-formed.
-If this names `system:moves/null`, then no other tags may be defined, and subsequent moves are required to either not exist or have its Move field be `system:moves/null`.
+If this names `system:moves/null`, then no other tags may be defined.
             * RemainingPP (byte): The PP the move has remaining.
             * NumPPUps (byte): The number of PP Ups used on the move.
 May be at most 3 or the file is ill-formed.
 May not exist
     * Ability (string): The name of the ability of the pokemon.
 Must be a valid resource location that names an ability.
 If the Pokemon cannot have the ability specified, the result is unspecified.